 In addition, please do not allow your child to bring walkmans/IPODS, trading cards, handheld video games, personal electronic devices, or other personal items of sentimental or monetary value.
 These items are easily lost during the school day, and the school can not be responsible for the security of these items.
 Cell phones are not allowed in the classrooms.
 Cell phones must be kept in the student’s locker or backpack and must be turned off.

-Barrington 220 has implemented a notification and communication system called Instant Alert for schools.
+Barrington 220 has implemented a notification and communication system via Infinite Campus.
 This system will be used to alert of you of the following: School Closing due to inclement weather, Unplanned Early Dismissal, Emergency Situations (school closure, evacuation, etc.), and Evening Event Cancellation due to inclement weather.
 You will receive information on how to update/revise your profile so that we have accurate contact information.